Skip to content

 Going Deeper, Not Wider

 When I first got into self-development, I read dozens of books and binge-watched inspiring videos on YouTube.
-I felt I needed to “catch up” with the world.
 But soaking up all that information wasn’t enough.
-Until you take action, you’re standing still.
+I learned that until you take action, you’re standing still.

 I have always been surprised by how fast my friends read books.
 Every week, I get a notification from my Goodreads account saying, “Jackie finished reading (insert book title here).”
 I see friends reading multiple marketing books at the same time.
 I wonder if they’re able to apply all those tips and strategies in their businesses or if they’re just overflooding their brains with information.
 I, for one, am moving away from this need to consume every bit of information out there and buying books only to stack them on the shelves where they accumulate dust.